 It is important to note, however, that we did not create the tool for ranking or sorting districts.
 Rather, we designed it so that districts can understand and improve their own program for English learners.

-To learn more about services Education Northwest provides to help districts improve their English learner program, write to Tim Blackburn or call him at 503-275-9485.
+To learn more about services Education Northwest provides to help districts improve their English learner program, write to Kelli Scardina or call him at 503-275-9485.